2024 European Parliament election in the Czech Republic: STAN

 Leader of Mayors and Independents (STAN) Vít Rakušan suggested Jan Farský as his party's electoral leader.

 ČSSD

-Former Czech Prime Minister Jiří Paroubek has announced his intention to run in the election with his Nespokojení (Dissatisfied) movement, with the aim of connecting parties on the left of the political spectrum.
+Former Czech Prime Minister Jiří Paroubek announced his intention to run in the election with his Nespokojení (Dissatisfied) movement, with the aim of connecting parties on the left of the political spectrum.

 SEN21+Volt

-In October 2023, Volt and SEN21 announced that they would be standing in the European elections with a joint list.
-The head of their joint list is Lenka Koenigsmark.
+In October 2023, Volt and SEN21 announced that they would be standing in the European elections on a joint list.
+The head of their joint list was Lenka Koenigsmark.

 PRO 2022

 On 8 April 2024, ice hockey coach and former professional player Vladimír Růžička announced his candidacy for PRO 2022.

 Campaign

 The official campaign began on 26 January 2024, when Czech president Petr Pavel announced the official date of the election.
-From that date, no party or coalition can spend more than 50 million crowns on campaign promotion and must create a transparent bank account within five days.
+From that date, no party or coalition could spend more than 50 million crowns on campaign promotion, and they had to create a transparent bank account within five days.